surranov/vs-code-nested-open-editors/vsc-extension-quickstart.md

-# Nested Open Editors - Руководство для разработчиков
+# Nested Open Editors - Developer Guide

-## Структура проекта
+## Project Structure

-* `package.json` - Манифест расширения
+* `package.json` - Extension manifest
-* `src/extension.ts` - Основной код активации расширения
+* `src/extension.ts` - Main extension activation code
-* `src/nestedOpenEditorsProvider.ts` - Провайдер данных для дерева открытых редакторов
+* `src/nestedOpenEditorsProvider.ts` - Data provider for open editors tree

-## Запуск и отладка
+## Running and Debugging

-* Нажмите `F5` чтобы открыть новое окно с вашим расширением загруженным.
+* Press `F5` to open a new window with your extension loaded.
-* Установите точки останова в вашем коде для отладки.
+* Set breakpoints in your code for debugging.
-* Найдите вывод из вашего расширения в панели `Консоль отладки`.
+* Find output from your extension in the `Debug Console`.

-## Внесение изменений
+## Making Changes

-* Все изменения автоматически перекомпилируются и применяются к запущенному окну отладки.
+* All changes are automatically recompiled and applied to the running debug window.
-* Когда вы вносите изменения в код и сохраняете файлы, расширение будет автоматически перезагружаться.
+* When you make changes to code and save files, the extension will automatically reload.

-## Упаковка расширения
+## Packaging Extension

-* Для создания пакета расширения (.vsix) выполните: `vsce package`
+* To create extension package (.vsix) run: `vsce package`
-* Затем можно установить его через: `code --install-extension nested-open-editors-0.0.1.vsix`
+* Then install it via: `code --install-extension nested-open-editors-1.0.9.vsix`